rbisewski/lclusterd/README.md

 git clone https://github.com/rbisewski/lclusterd
 ```

-As noted above, this applications requires a number of components in order
+As noted above, this application requires a number of components in order
 to actually run:

 * gRPC